TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 ### 5. [Intro to SQL Project](./intro-sql/)
 - Used SQL to analyze the caliber of sustainability in intels refurbishing program.

-Some of the Ai's I used were Copilot, Bolt, Chatgpt 03 model, and deepseek ai.
+Some of the Ai's I used were Copilot, Bolt, Chatgpt-03 model, and DeepSeek.